 The second limitation that you may run into with this approach is that those who choose to use a vegetarian lifestyle will find it very difficult to get in the necessary protein they need to meet their needs.
 Since most vegetarian protein sources such as quinoa, soy, lentils, chickpeas, and all other legumes are restricted on the plan, there aren’t many options left.

-Those who are vegetarian who do want to pursue this diet may want to consider adding a protein powder to their diet to help meet their protein intake and then following the plan as outlined within the foods they are okay eating.
-Just keep in mind in doing so they won’t be using a pure Paleo Diet either as dairy products and egg related products are not permitted.
+Those who are vegetarian who do want to pursue this diet may want to consider adding a protein powder to their diet to help meet their protein intake and then follow the plan as outlined within the foods they are okay eating.

 The Paleo plan may require some fine tuning in order to be a desirable bodybuilding diet.
 Overall it provides the essential nutrients for optimum health, but dietary considerations are only part of a bodybuilding regime.
 Increasing your muscle mass also requires regular physical activity that includes a weight training program.
 Like with any other diet you are considering, consult with your doctor before starting.